Discover all you need to know about public transport in the UAE, including the different ways to get around, disability access, safety tips, and more.

-- Dubai Ferry operates ferry services, starting at 11:00, ending approximately around 21:00 every day.
+- Dubai Ferry operates ferry services, starting at 11:00, ending at approximately 19:00 every day.
 Its services run within the emirate and also links it to Sharjah;

-- Dubai Tram runs between Dubai Marina and the Palm Jumeirah/Al Sufouh, along a 14.5km stretch, and 11 stations, all days of the week.
-The trams come at 10-minute intervals during peak hours, and 12 during off-peak hours.
-Two of the metro stations – DAMAC and JLT – are inter-connected to tram stations.
+- Dubai Tram runs between Dubai Marina and the Palm Jumeirah/Al Sufouh, along a 14.5 kilometer stretch and 11 stations, all days of the week.
+The trams come at 10 minute intervals during peak hours and 12 minute intervals during off-peak hours.
+Two of the metro stations – DAMAC and JLT – overlap with tram stations.
 Fares start at AED3;

-- There are abras – traditional Arabic boats made of wood, powered by a motor – plying across the Dubai Creek.
-These charge as little as AED1 for going from one end of the shore to the other.
-The Bur Dubai station opens from 5 am to midnight, while the Deira one operates 24 hours;
+- Abras – traditional Arabic boats made of wood, powered by a motor – provide transport across the Dubai Creek.
+These charge as little as AED 1 for going from one end of the shore to the other.
+The Bur Dubai station opens from 05:00 to 24:00, while the Deira one operates 24 hours a day;

-- You can also rent bicycles in the country – there are good cycling tracks in most places – but these are sourced from private companies.
+- Bicycles are available for rent through private companies.
 Most of the Dubai Metro stations have bicycle parking facilities for those who cycle to and from the station.

 In Abu Dhabi, for instance, people of determination are eligible for free unlimited travel on all buses within the city.
-In Dubai, the metro is equipped with disability-friendly amenities, such as:
+In Dubai, the metro comes with disability-friendly amenities, such as: